kumarshantanu/relay/doc/intro.md

 The following _Actor_ implementations are provided:

-* AmbientActor
+* DefaultActor - the standard actor implementation for use in most cases
 * BatchActor - Batches up the mailbox messages on threshold; processes in bulk
-* DefaultActor - the standard actor implementation for use in most cases
 * PollingActor - used to poll some state (instead of mailbox) for readiness
+* JMSActor - Uses JMSMailbox to send messages, typically in distributed fashion

 ## Mailbox